IFHS Clinic Receives Statewide Award

 Student of the Week for November 17 - 21, 2014

-The Junior High Department selected Lisa Tran as Student of the Week for the following reasons:
+The Principal's Pick this week for Student of the Week is Louisa for the following reasons:

 Louisa is an exceptionally positive and resilient student who lights up any room with her infectious smile and enthusiasm.
 Even though the school calendar is becoming increasingly full and somewhat hectic as we all start to approach major deadlines at the end of the first semester, Louisa’s blithe energy and can-do attitude help everyone in our close-knit school community endeavor to “Keep on the Sunnyside. -Ms. Rudio, English teacher